sigasi/sigasi_insights/manual/editor.md

 Code highlighting is fully configurable. **Color**, **background**, **style** and **font** can be customized.
 Learn more about [configuring colors](/manual/config.html#configure-colors).

+## Type-time Syntax error reporting

+Sigasi Studio marks VHDL and SystemVerilog syntax errors while you type.
+It will also report broken SystemVerilog preprocessor code.

 ## Project exploration and navigation {: #gui-navigate}